ryandrewjohnson/react-localize-redux/README.md

 ## Usage

 Start by adding the `localeReducer` to your app's redux store.
+This will contain all your translations and the current language of your app.

 ```javascript
 import React from 'react';